| | | | | |

 • Remove from heat and season with sea salt and freshly cracked pepper, to taste.

-• Place into the oven and bake for 15-20 minutes until hot and the crumbs are starting to turn golden brown.
+• Place in the oven and bake for 15-20 minutes until hot and the crumbs turn golden brown.

 • Remove and serve immediately.
 Enjoy!